-Our relationship to God is an intentional, lifelong journey of growth and discovery.
-At St. Peter’s, we believe that intentional formation equips us throughout this journey by nurturing, challenging, and transforming us as we grow more deeply in the knowledge and love of God.
-We work to provide meaningful formation opportunities for people of all ages, and to create a safe space in which we can explore together the deep questions that faith encompasses.
+At St. Peter’s we believe that our relationship to God is an intentional, lifelong journey of growth and discovery.
+We value meaningful formation opportunities for people of all ages, and we seek to create safe spaces in which we can explore together the deep questions that faith encompasses.
 We offer multiple formation opportunities on Sunday mornings and Wednesday nights, as well as various programs throughout the week and special seasonal offerings.

 Sunday Adult Formation